MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-custom-rule-sets.md

     - **Match type:** Allows/blocks the request based on the rule type defined in the subsequent step.                                      |
     - **Rate limit:** Allows/blockS the number of requests threshold limit and throttle the requests exceeding the threshold limit.

-    You can configure the threshold limit in the range of 1 or 5-minutes duration.
+    You can configure the threshold limit between 1 and 5 minutes.

 1. Select the match type.